 How to Join

-Students and post-docs interested in joining the Coastal Oceanography research group should e-mail Julia Moriarty (Julia.Moriarty@colorado.edu) with a brief statement about why you are interested, a resume or CV, and (prospective graduate students only) a copy of your unofficial transcript(s).
-Lab members may come from a variety of backgrounds including geoscience (including oceanic and atmospheric science), other science fields (physics, math, chemistry, etc.), engineering (environmental, civil, etc.), or non-traditional fields.
+Prospective post-docs, graduate students, and undergraduate students interested in joining the Coastal Oceanography research group should e-mail Julia Moriarty (Julia.Moriarty@colorado.edu) with a brief statement about why you are interested, a resume or CV, and (prospective graduate students only) a copy of your unofficial transcript(s).
+I'm happy to chat about ongoing projects, the potential for funded positions, or crafting proposals for fellowships such as the NSF Ocean Sciences Postdoctoral Research Fellowships, NSF Graduate Research Fellowship, or CU's UROP program, pending student motivation and interest.
+Lab members may come from a variety of backgrounds including geoscience (including oceanic and atmospheric science), other science fields (physics, math, chemistry, etc.), engineering (environmental, civil, etc.), or less-traditional fields.